 Microsoft Exchange is one of the most popular business messaging and collaboration tools in today's enterprise.
-However when it comes to backing up Exchange, the Microsoft Exchange Server has some limitations
+However when it comes to backing up Exchange, the Microsoft Exchange Server has some limitations that produce significant bottlenecks.

 The problem lies in the Exchange Backup API, which all third party backup products must use to access the Exchange databases.
 This API is single-threaded, which can throttle performance of a fast backup system.